mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 <a name="custom-selfdescribing-events" />
 ### 3.8 Tracking custom self-describing (unstructured) events

+*Note that this is only available on version 2.7.0 and above of the JS tracker.*

 You may wish to track events on your website or application which are not directly supported by Snowplow and which [structured event tracking](#custom-structured-events) does not adequately capture.
 Your event may have more than the five fields offered by `trackStructEvent`, or its fields may not fit into the category-action-label-property-value model.
 The solution is Snowplow's self-describing events (previously known as unstructured).
 Self-describing events use JSONs which can have arbitrarily many fields.